sarsky/Mozzie/docs/source/Overview.rst

 Introduction to Quadplanes
 ---------------------------
-The Mozzie was specifically developed as a quadplane and to achieve the challenge range and speed requirements.
+The Mozzie was specifically developed as a quadplane and to achieve the challenge range, VTOL and speed requirements.
 It does this by leveraging two completely separate propulsion, lift and control systems.

 One of those systems is represented by the typical aircraft layout by using wings for lift, with control surfaces for manipulating aircraft attitude,